Ileolami/Aboutme/clwqw6mwf000109jtdojwfla1.md

 Meme finance also known as MemeFi.
 It's a sub-sector of cryptocurrency where internet jokes and online communities(hype) collide with digital assets.

 Meme finance tokens are often called Memecoin.
 Meme coins" are cryptocurrencies named after characters, individuals, animals, artwork, or anything else that can be mimicked.
 They are tokens often inspired by popular memes and online trends.
-'Memecoins' value is tied to the hype and buzz around them, in a nutshell the higher the hype the higher its value and vice versa.
+'Memecoins' value is tied to the hype and buzz around them, in a nutshell, the higher the hype the higher its value and vice versa.

 Imagine a group of friends online deciding to create a cryptocurrency based on their favourite meme.
 They build a website, create a catchy name, and spread the word online.
 If enough people get excited and jump on board, the value of the coin might skyrocket.
 But just like a meme itself, the popularity of these projects can fade quickly, leading to a potential crash in value.